uchihaabhijit/Hotel-Reservation-System/README.md

 # Hotel-Reservation-System
-A computer program written in PHP where users can find the cheapest hotel from a given data structure containing hotel name and its prices.
+A computer program written in PHP as well as in Javascript where users can find the cheapest hotel from a given data structure containing hotel name and its prices.